Skip to main contentSkip to search

 The Ontario Autism Program requires an active Ontario health card (OHIP) for registration.
 OHIP eligibility for newcomers varies based on immigration status.

 Convention Refugees and Protected Persons are eligible for OHIP once permanent resident or protected person status is granted.
-A 3-month waiting period may apply in some cases.
-Confirm with ServiceOntario.
+Ontario removed the three-month waiting period in March 2020, so coverage starts once the application is approved.
+Confirm your own situation with ServiceOntario.

-Refugee Claimants face a 3-month OHIP waiting period from the date they apply.
-The federal Interim Federal Health Program (IFHP) provides basic health coverage during this time.
+Refugee Claimants are generally not OHIP-eligible while their claim is pending; the federal Interim Federal Health Program (IFHP) provides basic health coverage during that time.
 OAP registration cannot be initiated while covered only by IFHP.

 Privately Sponsored Refugees are eligible for OHIP and typically do not face a waiting period.